sindhusuri06-tech/Digital-Thermometer-with-LCD/README.md

-# Digital-Thermometer-with-LCD
-350-character description:  The Digital Thermometer with LCD is an Arduino-based project that measures ambient temperature using an LM35 sensor and displays real-time readings on a 16×2 LCD.
-It continuously monitors temperature with accurate results, making it ideal for learning sensor interfacing, embedded systems, and Arduino programming.
+# Digital Thermometer with LCD

+This project measures temperature using an LM35 sensor and displays it on a 16x2 LCD.

+## Components
+- Arduino Uno
+- LM35
+- I2C LCD
+- Breadboard
+- Jumper wires

+## Working
+The LM35 senses the temperature.
+Arduino converts the analog voltage into Celsius and displays it on the LCD.

+## Output
+Temperature: 28.5°C